Easy Guitar Chords For Beginners – 12 Chords You Need To Know

 11) A Minor

 Think “House of the Rising Sun”.
-A minor is one of my favorite sounding chords.
+Am is one of my favorite sounding chords.
 It’s dissonant and brings to mind “classical guitar” as soon as you hear it.
+Its relative minor relationship with C major ensures that it will be used always and forever.

 A minor must have the notes: A, C, and E.